soumilgupta/Python_Automation/readme.md.txt

-This isn an automation programme made by Parth Pant of NITH.
+This isn an automation programme made by Parth Pant of NIT Hamirpur. .